erenyeager101/Langchain-RAG-chatbot/README.md

-# Langchain RAG Chatbot Tutorial
+# Langchain RAG Chatbot demo project

-This tutorial explains how I built a chatbot using Langchain and Retrieval-Augmented Generation (RAG).
+This explains how I built a chatbot using Langchain and Retrieval-Augmented Generation (RAG).
 Follow the steps below to set up the project and understand how it works.

 ## Step 1: Install Dependencies